hofff/contao-navigation-article/README.md

 Configuration
 -------------

-By default only articles marked as "reference article" are provided as article options.
-You can disable it if you want to see all all available articles by adding following configuration to your `config.yml`:
+By default, only articles marked as "reference article" are provided as article options.
+You can disable it if you want to see all available articles by adding following configuration to your `config.yml`:

 ```yaml
 hofff_contao_navigation_article: